-Prerequisites: PLSC 140 Principles of Plant Science; junior or above standing
+Prerequisites: PLSC 140; junior or above standing

 PLSC 442 PROBLEMS IN PLANT SCIENCE - 3 semester hours

 This course is designed for advanced students to work independently on problems relating to genetics and physiology of horticulture and field crops.
 The problem studied must be one of modern concern to the plant science industry.